 Sometimes it is better to say goodbye to an older car and start again.
 But before we can make that decision, we’ll need to gather some facts and consider them carefully.

-Kelley’s blue book is a useful resource for pricing repairs, valuing vehicles, and finding local repair auto shops, all from your phone.
+Kelley’s Blue Book is a useful resource for pricing repairs, valuing vehicles, and finding local auto repair shops, all from your phone.

 We’ll need answers to questions about the car’s general condition pre-gasket failure, questions like: